-Unless stated otherwise, all data relates to our global performance for the calendar year 2016.
-Our data is based on science; where unavailable, we take a precautionary approach.
+Unless otherwise stated, all data relates to our global performance for the calendar year 2017.
+Our data is based on science – and where that is unavailable, we take a precautionary approach.
 2015 is our baseline year for measuring progress against our goals.
 Where possible, we have compared our performance to that of previous years and reported regional and global figures.
 We’ve also tried to present a more balanced view; for every major topic we talk about our challenges as well as the progress we’ve made.

 Reporting scope and boundaries

 As a privately-held company, we do not report on economic performance.
 We strive to report on all other standard disclosures as specified in the G4 guidelines.

 Unless otherwise specified, we report on our entire value chain.
 We work with our tier-1, tier-2 and tier-3 suppliers to disclose information, where available.
-We are working closely with supply chain partners to create a closer link between farmers and farm groups and our tier-3 & 4 supply chain.
+We are working closely with supply chain partners to create a closer link between farmers and farm groups and our tier-3 and 4 supply chain.

 We strive to provide accurate and precise data.
 However, there are inherent uncertainties in certain data sets.
 All our data has been collected and consolidated with Credit 360.
 Internal subject matter experts have validated data points.
 We have used state-of-the-art Life Cycle Assessment (LCA) methods to calculate greenhouse gas emissions and water use data, however, uncertainties may rise due to the assumptions used in the model.